The Faculty's structure

 The Dean's Office is responsible for the organizational affairs of the Faculty, the administration and support of educational and research activities of the institutes through the divisions supporting the operation of the institutes.
 The coordination of communication and administration between the Faculty, the Institutes, the Rector's Cabinet and the Chancery is also among its tasks.
 Furthermore, it is also responsible for the circulation of information concerning the Faculty, the management and administration of the Faculty's website and the supply of equipment, as well as the administrational and protocol issues concerning the Dean.
 Its responsibities also include the overall administration of the Faculty Council and the Dean's Council, as well as the administration of the KHB and the TDT through the Division of Doctoral, Habilitational and International Affairs.

-The Faculty of Science has 5 institutes
+The Faculty of Science has 5 institutes and two centres

 - The Instiute of Biology